KishorFlux7/hello-world-k8s-mysql-nodejs/README.md

      - User input is needed to setup the MySQL User password -

         `bash ./setup.sh setup_env dev`
-     - Expected Output.
-Open the shown URL in web-browser
+     - Sample expected Output.
+Open the actual shown URL on your terminal into the web-browser

         `2022-03-28-19-16: Open URL http://192.168.49.2:32443`
 2. To setup Prod Environment